HeatherRemacle/exchangelabops/plays/play4.md

 - Dealing with this in advance will save effort and time in the future

 ### Step 11: Deploy and Promote Through Your Environments
-- Product Owner (PO) confirms the [Definition of Done](https://www.scrum.org/forum/scrum-forum/5438/product-owner-and-definition-done){:target="_blank"} (DoD) prior to deployment
+- The Product Owner (PO) confirms the [Definition of Done](https://www.scrum.org/forum/scrum-forum/5438/product-owner-and-definition-done){:target="_blank"} (DoD) prior to deployment

 ### Step 12: Demonstrate Your Products Frequently and Obtain User Feedback
-- Sprint demos (feature delivery)
+- Sprint demo (feature delivery)
 - Stakeholder demo (batch delivery)

 ### Step 13: Monitor and Measure the Development Process
-- Supports Product Owner and supports the Team – shields members from scope/feature creep
+- This supports the Product Owner and the Team; it also shields members from scope/feature creep
 - [Monitor your system for reliability](https://aspetraining.com/resources/blog/system-monitoring-age-of-site-reliability-engineering){:target="_blank"}

 ### Definition of an MVP
 A Minimal Viable Product (MVP) is one that delivers core functionality as expected by a business unit's target audience.
 The core functionality is a set of features that is delivered at the initial product  launch.
-Once launched the product follows a documented lifecycle for user feedback and product support.
+Once launched, the product follows a documented lifecycle for user feedback and product support.

 An MVP is no longer considered to be an experiment, but a product that has value to its users.